 Once you’ve calculated the income you need to disclose, you’ll need to work out how much tax you owe on that income.
-The rates of Income Tax you will pay depend on how much income you earn above your Personal Allowance, which is an annual amount of tax free income.
+The rates of Income Tax you’ll pay depend on how much income you earn above your Personal Allowance, which is an annual amount of tax-free income.

 If you’ve already received PAYE income and told HMRC about some other income and are now disclosing additional income for any year, you’ll need to make sure that you take this into account when calculating.